 There are many girls and young women that have this same question but some will never become scientists.
 Why?
 Because we didn’t give them the resources they needed to pursue their STEM degree and mentor them.
 If we don’t mentor them who will?

 Mentoring is important at all levels.
 Mentors are people who went through the ups and downs of a STEM career and made it.
 It’s not impossible without mentors but mentors can make a huge difference.
 There is a lot I can say about mentors and I will talk about that in a future post and I’m looking forward to sharing my mentoring series with you soon.

 What else?
 I will learn more, research, write and continue being an advocate for women in STEM.
 I will continue with my Spotlight on Science Series and share more resources with you.
 There are many things in progress, which means I’m updating myIDP tool.
 Stay tuned.
-I’m thankful for all the opportunities: past, present and future and appreciate you following my journey on Mademoiselle Scientist.
+I’m grateful for all the opportunities: past, present and future and appreciate you following my journey on Mademoiselle Scientist.
 Here are my top two tips to help you with your STEM career journey.

 My Top Two Tips to Help You on Your STEM Career Journey:

 There are many opportunities and options for people in the STEM field.
 Just take your pick and make it happen!
 Never let your fear of failure or being unsuccessful stop you from pursuing your goals.

 When you take a step back two things can happen.

 A. You realize you still like your current career or